joelouthan/theologic.us/content/posts/prayers/2020-06-19-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 43:14-15
+Thus says the LORD,
+your Redeemer, the Holy One of Israel:
+“For your sake I send to Babylon and bring them all down as fugitives, even the Chaldeans, in the ships in which they rejoice.
+I am the LORD, your Holy One,
+the Creator of Israel, your King.”
 </pre>

+Oh my Lord and God,

+How many times have you disciplined me and kept me to yourself?
+And my heart wanted to wander.
+Lord I repent and regret when I fought against you and your will.

+But you never gave up on me.
+You continued to pursue me.
+You let me know that you are sovereign over all and I am yours and you are mine.

+Be exalted my Lord.
+Thank you for sending me into exile and wilderness.
+Thank you for doing your work in me.
+Thank you for confirming me to the image of your Son.

 Heal Ron & Karen